ryan-jm/bootcamp-notes/docs/contributing.md

 :::

 ::: danger Markers!
-If you do not, they make not work and will make your webpage look messy.
+If you do not, they may not work and will make your webpage look messy.
 :::
 ```